 - If yeast is foamy, whisk in the remaining 1/2 cup of lukewarm water or milk, remaining 3 tbsp granulated sugar, 1/4 cup canola oil, 2 large eggs, and 3/4 tsp vanilla extract.
 Set aside.

-- Fit your stand mixer with the dough attachment.
+- Fit your stand mixer with the dough hook attachment.

-- In your mixer bowl, sift together 18 ounces of flour and 1 tsp salt so they are well mixed.
+- In the bowl of your stand mixer, sift together 18 ounces of flour and 1 tsp salt so they are well mixed.

 - Pour in the wet ingredients (yeast mixture).
 Set stand mixer to low speed and mix the wet ingredients together with the dry for 10 full minutes, until a very sticky dough forms.
 The dough will come together, but will stick to the bottom of the mixing bowl.
 If the dough seems dry, add a little more water, a tablespoon at a time, until the texture becomes sticky.
 Alternatively, if the dough seems too wet, add a little more flour.

 - Add 1 tbsp of liquor (vodka, brandy, ouzo or arak) and continue to process on low for 2-3 additional minutes until the dough comes together again (it should look sticky but not overly wet).
 At first, after adding the liquor, it may seem very wet - don't worry, it should continue to come together after 2-3 minutes and return to a more sticky, doughy texture.

 - Grease a large mixing bowl with a little of the cooking oil, then scoop the sticky dough into the bowl.

 - Cover with a clean slightly damp tea towel and let the dough rise in a warm place for roughly 2 hours until it doubles in size.
 It may take even longer than 2 hours - go by the size.
 It should really double in size and look big and poofy.Lightly flour a baking sheet and set to the side.